 If a full or cremated remains burial is required to be made in an existing grave which requires re-opening, you will need to provide an original copy of proof of ownership to the Parish Council.
 (This will be in the forms of what are known as an Exclusive Right of Burial or Transfer of Assignment).

 There is a fee for the re-opening of an existing double depth or cremated remains plot.
-Please see details below or check the Parish Council website.
+Please see details above or check the Parish Council website.

 Parish Council recommendation is that a memorial headstone can only be installed after a minimum six months period following a burial.
 This period allows for the ground to settle.
 Responsibility for determining when to install a memorial rests with the monumental mason who must make an assessment of ground conditions after six months.